 Class 1 Claim (Secured Claim of BMO Harris Bank, N.A.).
 The Class 1 Claim is impaired.
-The Class 1 Claim is secured by a perfected first priority security interest in the personal property of the Debtor-, excluding tort claims, which are not subject to a U.C.C. security interest unless specifically described in the security agreement.
-(Since the settlement described below in "BMO Harris Bank, N.A.
-Allegations and Compromise" is a settlement of such claims, and those claims were not specifically set forth in BMO Harris Bank, N.A.'s security agreement, the Plan provides that BMO Harris Bank N.A. shares in the settlement proceeds only as an unsecured [Class 2] creditor.)
-The amount of the Class 1 Claim as of the Petition Date was approximately \$5,791,299.50.
-The Plan treats all but \$25,000 of this amount as a General Unsecured (Class 2) Claim.
-The Class 1 Claim was undersecured even as of the Petition Date and remains largely unsecured now.
-On the Effective Date, the Debtor will surrender to BMO Harris Bank, N.A. any and all accounts receivable, whether or not internally written off, and shall provide BMO Harris Bank, N.A. with a list of the names and addresses of account debtors and the amounts owed.
+The Class 1 Claim is secured by a perfected first priority security interest in the personal property of the Debtor, excluding tort claims, which are not subject to a U.C.C. security interest unless specifically described in the security agreement. settlement described below in "BMO Harris Bank N.A.
+Allegations and Compromise" is a settlement of such claims, and those claims were not specifically set forth in BMO Harris Bank, N.A.'s security agreement, the Plan provides that BMO Harris Bank, N.A. shares in the settlement proceeds only as an unsecured [Class 2] Creditor.)
+On the Effective Date, the Debtor will pay BMO Harris Bank, N.A. all of its cash on hand from any refunds of professional fee retainers after payment of or reserve for payment of Administrative Claims.
+To the extent the Debtor receives any additional refunds of professional fee retainers after the Effective Date, the Debtor will promptly remit those funds, net of any ongoing expenses (such as, without limitation, U.S. Trustee quarterly fees, bank account charges, postage, wire transfer fees, or payment of bookkeeping personnel), to BMO Harris Bank, N.A.
+The Debtor anticipates that it will receive approximately \$37,719.50 in professional fee retainer refunds -- \$14,719.50 from Haus Roman & Banks S.C. and approximately \$23,000.00 from FisherBrovles, LLP.